gotlrafdartct/2023.0488/README.md

 ## Data Files

-The original data for our paper was shared by our collaborating government department and contains private information; therefore, it is confidential.
+The original data for our paper was obtained from a government department and contains private information; therefore, it is confidential.

 To support replication, we provide a synthetic dataset in the file `sample.csv`.